Basics of Fiduciary Relationships: What Constitutes a Breach of Fiduciary Duty?

 • In some cases, prevailing parties may have the right to recover damages for the foreseeable mental anguish or intangible losses created by a breach of duty, as well as potential punitive exemplary damages in cases where a breach of duty was intentional and willful.

 • In addition to damages, courts may order a constructive trust to control funds, proceeds, and property obtained as a result of a breach of duty, a forfeiture of fees (common in professional fiduciary / client relationships), and profit disgorgement to return any profits obtained from the breach of duty.
-Courts may also force an accounting, which can be critical to proving not only the extent of damages suffered by a plaintiff, but also the breach of duty.
+Courts may also force an accounting, which can be critical to proving not only the extent of damages suffered by a plaintiff but also the breach of duty.

 • Other equitable remedies available in breach of fiduciary duty cases include rescission (where courts nullify or cancel the transaction to put parties in the position they were in prior to a contract), court-ordered injunction to stop injurious actions or compel a party to take certain action, and appointment, suspension, or removal of a receiver or trustee in cases involving trust funds.